-- Suicidal ideation rate decrease from 98% to 2%
+Suicidal ideation rates decrease from 98% to 2%

-- Grade point average increase go from 1.7 to 3.2
+Grade point average increase goes from 1.7 to 3.2

 The attendance to our program is excellent as this is a program the clients feel safe and accepted while enjoying the interaction with horses.
-An average of 98% of all children that begin the program complete it.
-The retention rate is also high (96%) which depends largely on the parental participation.
+An average of 98% of all clients that begin the program complete it.
+The retention rate is also high (96%).